 The bottle should be turned carefully upside down with the oral syringe in place (Figure F).

-In order to withdraw the prescribed dose (ml), the plunger should be pulled down slowly until the top edge of the black ring is exactly level with the line marking the dose (Figure F).
+In order to withdraw the prescribed dose (ml), the plunger should be pulled down slowly until the top edge of the plunger is exactly level with the line marking the dose (Figure F).
 If any air bubbles are observed inside the filled oral syringe, the plunger should be pushed back up until the air bubbles are expelled.
-Then the plunger should be pulled down again until the top edge of the black ring is exactly level with the line marking the dose.
+Then the plunger should be pulled down again until the top edge is exactly level with the line marking the dose.

 The bottle should be turned to an upright position again, and the oral syringe disconnected by gently twisting it out of the bottle.